-'''

 (by default it is .false.).

+The switching between normal (non accelerated) and accelerated phases is saved in a timeseries file:

 '''

-The switching between normal (non accelerated) and accelerated phases is saved in a time-series file: biogem_series_misc_gemlite.res ma_gem_yr_max - the maximum accelerated phase duration ma_gem_adapt_dgemyr - the (minimum) fractional increase in duration each cycle (or 1.0 yr, whichever is greater)
+biogem_series_misc_gemlite.res

+'''

 As a further refinement, the accelerated phase can be set to be relatively short to begin with, but gradually increasing in length.
 The parameters controlling this are: